 She pulled me to the side while the rest of the class made their way onto the playground for recess.

-When everyone left and she was sure we were alone.
+Cold and calculating, she waited until everyone left and she was certain that we were alone.

 When she spoke, her words seemed to chill the air:

 “You inner-city kids need to appreciate being here, it is a privilege for you to be here.
-You had better learn your place!”
+You had better learn your place, quickly!”, she snapped.

 Except that I wasn’t from the “inner-city”, but it mattered none.

-I was a Black kid and an unappreciative one at that, for her it was safe to assume that I had no identity outside the confines of this fictitious collective that she thought I was part and parcel of.
+A Black kid (a colored when no one was around) and an unappreciative one at that – for her it was safe to assume that I had no identity outside the confines of this fictitious collective that she thought I was part and parcel of.

-If it was her goal to make me feel as if I didn’t belong, she was successful.
-If she wanted to crush my 10 year old ego like a discarded cigarette box, she met and exceeded her mandate.
+She wanted to crush my 10 year old ego like a discarded cigarette box – she met and exceeded her mandate.

 This was a pattern that she employed with ruthless efficiency – and it scarred me for the remainder of the school year.
-5th grade was a bittersweet opera of sorts, where I unable to come to terms with the fractures in my personhood.
+My time in the 5th grade was a bittersweet opera of sorts, where I was unable to come to terms with the fractures in my person hood that she exposed and nurtured.

-A year later, I was expelled from the school and I subsequently tumbled out of control as I tried to reconcile my place in a world that seemed to revile my presence.
+A year later, I was expelled from the school and I subsequently tumbled out of control in the subsequent classrooms that I was a part of – as I tried (unsuccessfully) to reconcile my place in a world that seemed to revile my presence.

-From that exchange I recall that there was an omnipresent frown pasted on my face going forward – as I tried to bury those feelings of inferiority in a place deep within where they wouldn’t be discovered.
+From that exchange there was an omnipresent frown pasted on my face going forward – as I tried to bury those feelings of inferiority in a place deep within where they wouldn’t be discovered.

 Strangely enough she worked in tandem with another.